 Steeper roofs are popular because they tend to drain more effectively.
 Water runs off the eaves of steeper gradients easily and can be collected and disposed of by well-installed gutters with minimal risk of overflow.
 It’s an ideal formula for everyday use.

 A common question is “is a 3/12 roof pitch good for snow?”
-Steeper pitches are preferred in Montana because we receive high volumes of snow.
+Steeper pitches are preferred because we receive high volumes of snow.
 When snowfall reaches a critical mass, it will often slide off higher pitches, thus reducing the risk of the structure being overwhelmed by heavy snowfall.

 Roofing in Montana typically requires that it can hold snow loads of up to 30lbs/sq ft.
 This is calculated as part of the “live load”, i.e. not including the weight of the construction materials.
 A higher live load makes it more difficult for a contractor to conduct repairs, as they may need to put weight on the surface to reach a damaged area.